Updated August 22, 2023

 We will now calculate IPMT in cell H10 as follows:

 So now we get $1309.53 as PPMT and $166.67 as IPMT, which will add to become $1476.20 (monthly payment).
 To show all the payments, we will make the values dynamic in both PPMT and IPMT functions, as shown below.

 The IPMT function is shown below.

 Now we will drag both PPMT (G10) and IPMT(H10) downwards till the last payment(36th).

-We can see that as the number of payment increases, the portion of the principle is increasing and that of interest is decreasing.
+As the number of payment increases, the portion of the principle is increasing, and that of interest is decreasing.